-Volunteer Now provides training to support your practice and the Millennium Volunteers programme to recognise your young volunteers for their commitment.
+Volunteer Now provides training to support your practice and the Volunteer Now Impact Awards to recognise ‘Your Young Volunteers Inspiring Change’.

-It is available for young people aged between 11 and 25 years
+It is available for young people up to the age of 25.

 Volunteer Now is committed to supporting organisations to improve their practice.
 We know that if we involve young people in high quality volunteering opportunities that enable them to recognise the impact that they have had on others (and themselves) that they are more likely to volunteer in the future.
 In a recent survey of young people who received their 200 Hour Award 92% said that they volunteered to make a difference!

 The recruitment of young volunteers to the right roles, regular support and supervision, training (if relevant), recognition, the opportunity to meet new people and a little bit of fun goes a long way to inspiring that sense of wellbeing and impact amongst those willing to give their time.

 Volunteer Now’s youth team can support you develop and improve your practice.
 A ‘health check’ that follows the Investing in Volunteers standard is a good place to start and we can also provide additional support and guidance.

 To arrange a meeting with a Youth Engagement Officer, please email: email@example.com